xiexiaobiao/dubbo-project/readme.md

 # dubbo-project
 let's learn Dubbo deeply.
-each folder contains an seperated project, and some other project is not only related to Dubbo. like Shiro,Enginx,Seata,ELK etc.
+each folder contains an seperated project, and some projects are not only related to Dubbo. like Shiro,Enginx,Seata,ELK etc.